mtmn/magnolia/README.md

 # fzf-nav

-Utility for tracking and querying file system navigation history.
+is a utility for tracking and querying file system navigation history.

 ## Installation